tinacms/tina.io/content/guides/tina-cloud/starter/structure.md

 ### `pages/posts/[filename].tsx`

 The posts are stored in the `content/posts` directory of this repository, and their routes are built with `getStaticPaths` dynamically at build time.
-You'll notice a couple of helper functions like `getStaticPropsForTina` and `staticRequest`.
-These are helper functions to make sure you're returning data from the local GraphQL server in a shape that Tina understands.
+You'll notice that we use the `staticRequest` helper to query our content.
 Feel free to bring your own http client if you'd like.
-Read more about these helpers in the [Next.JS APIs documentation](/docs/tinacms-context/)
+Read more about these helpers in the [Next.JS APIs documentation](/docs/tinacms-context/).

 ### Creating your own pages